Online Decision Making for Trading Wind Energy

 \subsection{Benchmark methods and implementation details}

 In this section, we describe several benchmark methods against which we compare the performance of OLNV.
-The first opponent to beat is the enhanced hourly forecast of DK1 itself, produced through the ordinary least square regression model described before.
+The first benchmark approach is the enhanced hourly forecast of DK1 itself, produced through the ordinary least square regression model described before.
 Although a prediction that minimizes the RMSE may seem naive, one can expect that the deviation cost incurred by the producer vanishes as the RMSE of the forecast approaches zero.
 Therefore, an hour-ahead forecast is expected to perform relatively well.
 We also use this hour-ahead forecast as the baseline to compute the metric $NV^{\rm{oos}}(\%)$ for the rest of the approaches in the way described in Section~\ref{subsec:performance_eval}.

-The second method discussed has been recently introduced by \cite{munoz2020feature}.
-In this work, the authors propose a two-step approach leveraging two variants of model \eqref{eq:nv_rolling_win_opt}.
+The second benchmark is that of \cite{munoz2020feature}, based on two-step approach using two variants of \eqref{eq:nv_rolling_win_opt}.
 In the first step, the first model only considers wind-related features plus the intercept and set $\psi^{+}_t = \psi^{-}_t = 1, \enskip \forall t$.
 The series resulting from such model can be interpreted as an enhanced forecast of the wind energy production with a reduced mean absolute error.
-In a second step, this enhanced forecast is fed into model~\eqref{eq:nv_rolling_win_opt}, considering this time the true historical penalties $\psi^{+}_t$ and $\psi^{-}_t$ to correct for market patterns but neglecting the capacity constraint \eqref{eq:nv_dis_feature2}.
+In a second step, this enhanced forecast is fed into~\eqref{eq:nv_rolling_win_opt}, considering this time the true historical penalties $\psi^{+}_t$ and $\psi^{-}_t$ to correct for market patterns but neglecting the capacity constraint \eqref{eq:nv_dis_feature2}.
 The training set is updated following a rolling window, adding new samples and eliminating the same amount of the oldest.
-We replicate this method, called LP2 (Linear Programming 2-steps), considering the four hour-ahead enhanced wind power forecasts of DK1 and DK2 as the input of the first step, this is, $\mathbf{x}_t = [1, E_t^{on1}, E_t^{of1}, E_t^{on2}, E_t^{of2}]^{\top}$.
+We replicate this method, called LP2 (Linear Programming 2-steps), considering the four-hour-ahead enhanced wind power forecasts of DK1 and DK2 as the input of the first step, this is, $\mathbf{x}_t = [1, E_t^{on1}, E_t^{of1}, E_t^{on2}, E_t^{of2}]^{\top}$.
 In line with their findings, we choose a training set of $\card{\mathcal{T}^{\rm{in}}} = 4320$ (6 months) and a rolling window step of 24 hours.